 Breastfeeding is a well-known, albeit seemingly controversial form of birth control.
-This is also known as the lactational amenorrhea method or LAM.
-While a lot of women consider it, in the end most opt for a more traditional form of birth control.
+This is known as the lactational amenorrhea method or LAM.
+While a lot of women consider it, in the end, most opt for a more traditional form of birth control.
 Why?
-Simple, women have been told that breastfeeding is an unreliable form of birth control.
+It’s simple.
+Women have been told that breastfeeding is an unreliable form of birth control.
 But the truth is, breastfeeding as a form of contraception, is just as effective as most other birth control methods, provided it is done correctly.

-Breastfeeding As Birth Control
+Your Guide to Breastfeeding As Birth Control

-The complex medical explanation of how breastfeeding works to decrease infertility is this:
+The complex medical explanation of how breastfeeding works to decrease fertility is this:

 “The mechanism linking the two is believed to be a neurally mediated hormonal reflex initiated by the suckling stimulus, whereby increases in the pituitary hormone prolactin act either upon the hypothalamus or directly on the ovaries to prevent ovulation.”
 (Alan Macfarlane – 2002)